emojiworld777/emojiworld777/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/emojiworld777](https://github.com/emojiworld777)

-- 💬 Ask me about **exploratory data analysis , sql, machine learning**
+- 💬 Ask me about **exploratory data analysis , sql, machine learning,data visualization, tableau, pandas **

 - 📫 How to reach me **nagersatvik777@gmail.com**